Rising-Stars-by-Sunshine/YP_STATS201_Final/Code/README.md

 ## Description

-This repository contains the data query and the data visualization sections of the project.
+This repository contains the data query (preprocessing) and the data visualization sections of the project.

 ## Data Query